Cold-Development/MoneyPouchDeluxe/README.md

 ![Minecraft](https://img.shields.io/badge/Minecraft-1.20.1-blue.svg)<br>
 ![Minecraft](https://img.shields.io/badge/Minecraft-1.21-green.svg)

 **ColdPouch** is a Minecraft plugin that adds customizable pouches to your server.
-Players can open these pouches to receive rewards, and each pouch can be configured with different textures, names, economies, and more.
+Players can open these pouches to receive rewards, and each pouch can be configured with different textures, names, economies, and more.<br>
+- Since the good old plugin **MoneyPouch** was not updated since 2021, here you have it!
+A newer and updated version that will work for 1.13 up to 1.21 versions.
+Read the features section to see the updates.

 ## Features